 Why are Anti-Spam Laws Important?

-Anti-spam laws are important because they protect people from unwanted and potentially harmful electronic messages.
-Spam can not only be annoying, but it can also be dangerous if it contains malware or phishing scams.
-Anti-spam laws help to reduce the number of unwanted messages and to ensure that legitimate businesses are not unfairly competing with spammers.
-They also help to establish trust between businesses and consumers by requiring businesses to obtain consent before sending any commercial messages.
+Anti-Spam Laws are important because they protect people from unwanted and potentially harmful electronic messages.
+Spam mails are bulk mail, also called junk mail.
+Although not all spams are alarming, most of them are irrelevant to their recipients.
+Anti-Spam Laws help to reduce the number of unwanted messages and to ensure that legitimate businesses are not unfairly competing with spammers.
+They also help establish trust between businesses and consumers by requiring businesses to obtain consent before sending commercial messages.

 Compliance Guidelines for Anti-Spam Laws